3 Essential Things to Become a Better Global Leader

 3. Understand the local context while avoiding microaggressions

 This is the hardest part if you haven’t worked or travelled in the country where your colleagues are based.

-Asking questions is a way to learn and show interest, but sometimes you can find yourself walking a tightrope.
+Asking questions is a way to learn and show interest when becoming better global leader.
+But sometimes you can find yourself walking a tightrope.
 Some well-intentioned questions may be seen as offensive.
 Microaggressions are defined as verbal, behavioral, and environmental indignities that communicate hostile, derogatory, or negative racial slights and insults to the target person or group.

 For instance, once, I was asked: ‘How long have you been living in France?’ or ‘Where are you from’?
 When I answered ‘France’, I was asked: ‘Yes, but what about your parents?’

 Before asking this type of question, you must take stock and ask yourself: How can the answer help me to collaborate better with my colleagues across the miles?

 If the answer is negative, it’s better to refrain asking this question, at least not at the beginning of the collaboration.

 A person’s name in itself doesn’t mean a lot: some people change their names.
 I’ve discovered a colleague of mine – whom I’ve known for almost 20 years – had a Polish mother.
 Some people are adopted, so asking questions about individual background may uncover personal stories they don’t necessarily want to share in the workplace.